johncrimmins/comm/memory-bank/techContext.md

 - test: `jest --watchAll`
 - lint: `expo lint`

+## Firebase Integration
+- Using Firestore for all data persistence (conversations, messages, users).
+- Authentication via Firebase Auth.
+- Real-time listeners via `onSnapshot` for live updates.
+- Expo Go only (no native iOS/Android builds).

 ## Notes
 - Declared versions use a mix of caret (^), tilde (~), and pinned versions.
 See lockfile for exact resolved versions when installed.
+- SQLite dependencies removed; using Firestore as single source of truth.